RITRedteam/TheArk/docs/api-information.md

 ## /getNginxConfig
-If the server is a `redirect` server, return the NGINX server block that The Ark uses (or would use) to redirect the traffic.
+If the Halo is a `redirect` Halo, return the NGINX server block that The Ark uses (or would use) to redirect the traffic.
 This can be useful if you want to host redirectors on multiple boxes.

-> Note: If the server is not a Redirect server, the response will not contain an NGINX section.
+> Note: If the Halo is not a Redirect server, the response will not contain an NGINX section.

 __Type:__ `GET`